 Employees who have been elected or appointed by the Union to attend Union conventions, conferences or other official Union business shall be granted a leave of absence without pay, provided the leave would not unduly interfere with operations.
 The Union will notify the University in writing as early as possible prior to the start of the leave, but in no event less than fourteen (14) days, of the names of the employees to be on leave.
-Such request shall not be for more than two (2) employees at any one time and will not be for more than one (1) employee from any one department.
+Such request shall not be for more than two (2) employees at any one time or more if mutually agreed and will not be for more than one (1) employee from any one department or more if mutually agreed.
 The total number of days granted under this article shall not exceed thirty-five (35) days in aggregate in a contract year.
 Employees on such leave of absence will continue to be paid by the Employer, but the Union shall reimburse the Employer for such wages and benefit payments upon receipt of a statement of the amount owing.

-Any one (1) employee who is appointed or elected to a permanent full-time staff position with the Union will be granted a leave of absence without pay once during this agreement for a period of up to one (1) year.
+Any one (1) employee who is appointed or elected to a permanent full-time staff position with the Union will be granted a leave of absence without pay for a period of up to one (1) year.
 Written application for such leave shall be made by the Union at least four (4) weeks prior to the commencement of the requested leave.
-Such leave may be extended by an additional two year period upon written request given at least four (4) weeks prior to the expiry of the first year of leave.
+The Employer will grant year to year extensions upon written request given at least four (4) weeks prior to the expiry of the leave.
 The employee will return to their position at the end of the leave if the position still exists.
 Any training required to fulfill their duties will be provided by the employer.
 If the position is eliminated during the leave the employee will be subject to, and eligible to use the provisions of Articles 12.05 to 12.07.
 If there are existing vacancies they may also apply under Articles 12.08 and 12.09.